Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 }
 ```

 Notice when you created the Route you used two props: path and component.
-Path defines the URL that will makes component display.
+Path defines the URL that will make the component display.

 The `/` route is the root route.
-So the list should display now.
-In your browser add something to the end of the path in the address bar.
-Try this:
+So the list should display now at `http://localhost:3000/`.
+In your browser, add something to the end of the path in the address bar, and see what happens when you try to navigate to it.
+Try this as an example:

 `http://localhost:3000/#/about`

 The list should still display.
 This is because the `/` is contained in the route above.

 You can make the route an exact route.
-In the case the list would only display when the route matches exactly.
+In this case the list would only display when the route matches exactly.

 > [action]
 >